Yosna/Multi-Model-AI-Text-Generator/README.md

 python main.py --model transformer
 ```

-The output will begin with a randomly selected seed character and continue for the configured number of tokens.
+The output will begin with a randomly selected seed character or word (depending on `token_level`) and continue for the configured number of tokens.

 ## Loss Visualization